developer-zebra/developer-zebra-site/src/stagenow/2-6/about/index.md

 * [Troubleshooting](../troubleshooting) discusses errors that can occur in the StageNow Tool, and possible solutions.

 ## What's New
+StageNow 2.6 now offers support for Regional PC settings for most of the formats on the Windows 7 workstation.

-StageNow 2.6 supports [MX 6.2](../stagingprofiles/#mx6xselection), which introduces or enhances the following CSPs and capabilities:
+The release also supports [MX 6.2](../stagingprofiles/#mx6xselection), which introduces or enhances the following CSPs and capabilities:

 * A new [Ethernet Manager](../csp/ethernetmgr) CSP administers settings for devices connected to a network through an Ethernet-equipped cradle, including:
  * **DHCP** enable/disable